 - Helmet: Hands-On and a Siphon Mod matching your Primary weapon.

-- Arms: Heavy Handed, Momentum Transfer
+- Arms: Heavy Handed, Grenade Font.

 - Legs: Better Already, Absolution, and Recuperation.